Hyperview: A Mobile Hypermedia

 Most of the examples shown above attach a single <behavior> to an element.
 But there’s no such limitation in Hyperview; elements can define multiple behaviors.
 We already saw an example where a single element had different actions triggered on press and longPress.
 But we can also trigger multiple actions on the same trigger.

 In this admittedly contrived example, we want to hide two elements on the screen when pressing the “Hide” button.
-The two elements are far apart in the HXML, and cannot be hidden by hiding a common parent element.
+The two elements are far apart in the HXML, and cannot be hidden by hiding a common ancestor element.
 But, we can trigger two behaviors at the same time, each one executing a “hide” action but targeting different elements.

 <screen>